 The U-M Library is committed to providing equal access to information and services to all students, faculty and staff members.
-Resources are available to help patrons with disabilities access, retrieve and use library materials.
+We aim to provide digital resources that meet accessibility standards and services that align with best practices.
+Support and accommodations are available for patrons with disabilities.

 Besides assistance retrieving library materials and accessing services, the library offers additional resources to patrons with disabilities who have established eligibility with the Office of Services for Students with Disabilities.